-She started her career in human rights, social and environmental justice, working in non-governmental organisations.
+She started her career in human rights and social and environmental justice, working in non-governmental organisations.
 She joined the Foundation from Living Space Project, the urban placemaking think tank consultancy that she founded.

-Maria also sits on several governance boards of organisations and advisory groups, which hold a strong place-led, sustainable development, culture, and heritage focus including Heritage National Lottery Fund, Environment Agency and Mayor of London’s, Sustainable Development Commission.
+Maria also sits on several governance boards of organisations and advisory groups that hold a strong place-led, sustainable development, culture, and heritage focus including National Lottery Heritage Fund, Environment Agency, Mayor of London’s Sustainable Development Commission and City of London’s Culture and Commerce Taskforce.

-She has a degree in Organisation Studies and Business Law, a Masters in Public International Law, and a Postgraduate Certificate in Architecture, Sustainability and Design, and received the Place and Environment Clore Social Fellowship.
+She has a degree in Organisation Studies and Business Law, a Masters in Public International Law and a Postgraduate Certificate in Architecture, Sustainability and Design, and received the Place and Environment Clore Social Fellowship.
+Maria is an Inaugural Fellow at the Centre for Knowledge Equity, Skoll Centre, University of Oxford.

 Her book The Place Making Factor explores the role of philanthropy in unlocking siloed approaches to funding.